Dr Rick Doblin (USA)

 His undergraduate thesis at New College of Florida was a 25-year follow-up to the classic Good Friday Experiment, which evaluated the potential of psychedelic drugs to catalyze religious experiences.
 He also conducted a thirty-four year follow-up study to Timothy Leary’s Concord Prison Experiment.
 Rick studied with Dr. Stanislav Grof and was among the first to be certified as a Holotropic Breathwork practitioner.
 His professional goal is to help develop legal contexts for the beneficial uses of psychedelics and marijuana, primarily as prescription medicines but also for personal growth for otherwise healthy people, and eventually to become a legally licensed psychedelic therapist.
 He founded MAPS in 1986, and currently resides in Boston with his wife and empty rooms from three children who are all in college or recently graduated.

-Prof Roland Griffiths (USA)
+The late Prof Roland Griffiths (USA)

 BSc, BA, Ph.D

 Our dear friend and one of our beloved Mind Medicine Australia Ambassadors passed away.
 We will all miss his wisdom, love and compassion so very much.
 What a legacy he has left behind.
 Let us all light thousands of candles to honour and remember him and keep him in our hearts.